mongock/mongock/README.md

 `runAlways` - _[optional, default: false]_ changeset will always be executed but only first execution event will be stored in dbchangelog collection

+`version` - _[optional, default: "0"]_ defines a version on which this changeset is relate to.
+E.g. "0.1" means, this changeset should be applied to schema version 0.1 of your MongoDB.

 #### Defining ChangeSet methods
 Method annotated by `@ChangeSet` can have one of the following definition: